 Plantar fasciitis is extremely common, and the overwhelming majority is treatable without surgery.
 Between 3-5% of patients suffering from plantar fasciitis will not obtain relief with non-surgical treatment.
 For this small portion of patients who do not obtain relief, there are several surgical treatment options; the most commonly performed surgery for plantar fasciitis is an Endoscopic Plantar Fasciotomy (EPF).

 If you are suffering from a case of plantar fasciitis that has not responded to more conservative treatment methods, surgery may be the right option for you.
-Contact our Baton Rouge foot specialists to request an appointment and further discuss your treatment options.
+Contact our Baton Rouge Foot & Ankle Specialists to request an appointment and further discuss your treatment options.